valu-digital/wp-testing-tools/README.md

 In it we define this package as a dev requirement under `"require-dev"` with `"valu/wp-testing-tools": "^0.2.0"`.

-But most interesting part is the `"wp-install"` script under `"scripts"`:
+But the most interesting part is the `"wp-install"` script under `"scripts"`:

     wp-install --full --wp-composer-file composer.wp-install.json --env-file .env